Wallets Overview

 3. BitGo key

-Bitgo co-signs every transaction with the BitGo key, in addition to your co-signers.
-When you create self-managed wallets, BitGo never has access to your private user or backup keys.
+With self-managed wallets, BitGo never has access to your private user or backup keys.
 You create keys client side and only pass to BitGo an encrypted user key and the public backup key.
+All self-managed wallets from BitGo are compatible with key-recovery services.
+In addition, you can set up an external-signer mode for your self-managed hot wallets, adding an another layer of security.

-Once you create wallets with BitGo, you can configure advanced security policies, enabling your digital assets to move seamlessly and reliably.
+Once you create wallets, you can invite users in your enterprise to join the wallet and assign them certain privileges.
+You can enhance security by configuring transaction policies, whitelists, and approval requirements, enabling your digital assets to move seamlessly and reliably.

 • Custodial Multisig